therealkingnull/baseball-logic/README.md

 ![stars](https://img.shields.io/github/stars/therealkingnull/baseball-logic)
 ![license](https://img.shields.io/github/license/therealkingnull/baseball-logic)

-A Package that helps you determine where to throw the ball in baseball.
+A package that figures out where the ball should be thrown in baseball.

 ## Install